-Knowing how to dye Easter eggs is part of the Easter tradition that every child wants to learn, especially when they have Grandma's DIY Easter egg dye recipes that call for natural ingredients.
-It's an old fashioned tradition enjoyed by both adults and children alike.
+Knowing how to make old fashioned Easter Egg dye is part of the Easter tradition that every child should experience.
+Grandma's DIY Easter Egg dye recipes call for all-natural ingredients, and the unique colors are very easy to make.

-Most of all, it's fun to involve the entire family in decorating Easter eggs the old fashioned way.
-It's a wonderful fun way to welcome the festival of Easter and celebrate family togetherness and love.
+Above all, it's fun to involve the entire family in decorating Easter Eggs the old fashioned way.
+It's a traditional way to welcome the festival of Easter and celebrate family togetherness and love.

-This page is a handy guide to dyeing Easter eggs naturally including step by step instructions and easy tips decorating to help you have a memorable time with your whole family.
+What follows is a handy guide to dyeing Easter Eggs naturally featuring step by step instructions and decorating tips to help you enjoy a memorable time with your family.

-Learning how to dye Easter eggs is so much easier when your eggs are prepared properly for coloring.
+Coloring eggs using old fashioned Easter Egg dye is so much easier when the eggs are properly prepared.
 There are three ways that you can prepare eggs for painting or dyeing:

-It's important to note that a hard boiled egg is much less fragile and easier for young kids to handle when learning how to dye Easter eggs.
+It's important to note that a hard boiled egg is much less fragile and easier for young kids to handle when they are learning how to color their eggs.

 White eggs will give the best results if you're looking for variety and intensity of color, whereas brown eggs lead to murkier darker colors, and you'll less likely to achieve the primary colors.